accoleon/pipping/Thesis Outline.md

 Talk about the db schema, rationale.
 The database is initialized with 4 tables:

+TODO - NEED TO CONSULT JC for clarification on db structure
 * primer - holds all the primers used in experiment
 * offset - randomized offsets to aid 16S sequencing
 * barcode - experiment identifier
 * log - holds logging data to aid accountability in experiments

+The log table supports the logging of metadata and a record of all operations done on the database.
+How to describe metadata logging?
+What sort of metadata are we planning to capture?

+General logging can be described in accountability terms - e.g. time of operation, tables operated on, number of rows operated, who (email? username?) operated.
+Purpose of this table is to automatically record operations so experiments can be reproduced with the appropriate settings/parameters easily.

 During the process of importing FASTQ data into the database, another table is produced: